SamueleReply/contentstack-cursor-mcp/README.md

 - `contentstack_get_content_type` - Get a specific content type
 - `contentstack_create_content_type` - Create a new content type with custom schema
 - `contentstack_update_content_type` - Update an existing content type schema
+- `contentstack_field_types_reference` - Get comprehensive reference documentation for all available Contentstack field types with examples
+- `mcp_list_tools` - Get a list of all available MCP tools with their schemas
 - `contentstack_get_entries` - Get entries for a content type
 - `contentstack_get_entry` - Get a specific entry (supports environment and locale)
 - `contentstack_create_entry` - Create a new entry (supports environment and locale)